NeotomaDB/neotoma2/README.md

 # `neotoma2` R Package

 The `neotoma2` R package represents a set of breaking changes with the original `neotoma` R package.
+The `neotoma` package was deprecated following end-of-life for the Neotoma Windows Server in 2020 and the migration of the Neotoma backend infrastructure to a PostgreSQL database and JavaScript API.

 The `neotoma2` package is built on the new [Neotoma API](https://api.neotomadb.org/api-docs) and is intended as a starting point for a fully interactive experience with the [Neotoma Paleoecology Database](https://www.neotomadb.org), to support both data access and data input through R.

 ## Contributors